hashicorp/nomad/website/source/docs/devices/nvidia.html.md

 * `NVIDIA_VISIBLE_DEVICES` - List of Nvidia GPU IDs available to the task.

-### Additonal Task Configurations
+### Additional Task Configurations

-Additonal environment variables can be set by the task to influence the runtime environment.
+Additional environment variables can be set by the task to influence the runtime environment.
 See [Nvidia's documentation](https://github.com/NVIDIA/nvidia-container-runtime#environment-variables-oci-spec).